ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 <iframe scrolling="no" src="https://www.geogebra.org/material/iframe/id/2373641/width/578/height/250/border/888888/rc/false/ai/false/sdz/true/smb/false/stb/false/stbh/true/ld/false/sri/true/at/auto" width="578px" height="250px" style="border:0px;"> </iframe>
 </div>

 So far so good.
 As you now know, our goal is to find a set of values for our weights so that their error is as small as possible.
-One way to do this is if we just go through all possible values for $$x$$ and then choose the one with the lowest error value.
+One way to do this is to go through all possible values for $$x$$ and then choose the one with the lowest error value.
 But this approach is expensive.
 It requires too much processing power and is therefore not feasible.
 But we have now encountered an optimization problem.
 We might as well use a well-known algorithm to solve such optimization problems.
 The one we are going to look at is called _Gradient Descent_.

 ## Gradient Descent##